 Any positions requiring deep dorsi-flexion (a reduced angle between the foot and the shin) place compressive loads on the Achilles.
 Avoid these positions until they no longer irritate the tendon and re-introduce them SLOWLY!

 An example of this is a cut or a direction change.
 In these movements the foot and shin come closer together (the knees travel forward past the toes) and there is also a stretch and contraction of the Achilles tendon.
 Another example would be a “back” or “plyo” step that involve the same combination of mechanisms.
 These are later-stage, higher-impact movements that you should avoid until the other types of loading have proven to be safe following the 24hr rule (more on this below).
 Avoid combinations of compression, speed and load early on (the action in the video below is an example of such a combination.
 Watch the action of the foot that steps back).

 If the tendon is sore the next morning after activity, it means you did too much.
 Reduce the volume in your program, whatever it is (training or sports practice).
 If the tendon is not sore the next morning, then you have probably found a good routine, so try adding a tiny bit of volume/intensity and repeat the process again.
 And whatever you do, do not stretch a healing tendon.
 Use this 24hr rule to gauge the improvement of your tendon’s health.

-These are some of the ways in which you can monitor your progress through the healing process and avoid the setbacks that come from trying to do too much too soon.
-For more details about training protocols to use for a safe return to performance, subscribe to Beyperformance.com or contact us through the Contact page.
+This post describes some of the ways in which you can monitor your progress through the healing process and avoid the setbacks that come from trying to do too much too soon.
+For more details about training protocols to use for a safe return to performance contact us through the Contact page.